dhelonious/mastodon-snap/README.md

-Unofficial snap for Mastodon (decentralized social media server) 🦣📦
+Unofficial Snap for Mastodon (decentralized social media server) 🦣📦

 # 📌 About

 [Mastodon](https://joinmastodon.org) is a free, open-source social network server based on [ActivityPub](https://activitypub.rocks) where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub!)

 The goal of this project is to simplify the setup of a Mastodon instance without requiring any prior knowledge of the technology behind it.
-This all-in-one snap package also offers support for ACME to automatically obtain SSL certificates for HTTPS.
+This all-in-one Snap package also offers support for ACME to automatically obtain SSL certificates for HTTPS.

 Supported architectures: